st4lk/ssl_tools/README.md

     ```

     And fill your credentials in secrets.ini.
-    The can be found in luadns account: https://api.luadns.com/settings
+    They can be found in luadns account: https://api.luadns.com/settings

     If command will run successfully, the result certificate can be found in
     ```